finalwebsites/backup4wp/README.md

 *1 January 2026*
 The Maileroo PHP SDK is replaced and will be installed now via Composer.
-The email template is replaced with a more responsive version.
+With the new email template it's possible to send responsive email messages.

 *9th November 2025*
 In some cases, the settings for Maileroo and Mailersend weren't saved correctly.
 This has now been resolved.
 Error messages about invalid variables during a new installation have also been removed.